Cyrus S. Eaton: Philanthropy

 In 1920, Eaton founded the Cleveland Museum of Natural History.

 The Russell–Einstein Manifesto was issued in London on July 9, 1955, by Bertrand Russell in the midst of the Cold War.
 It highlighted the dangers posed by nuclear weapons and called for world leaders to seek peaceful resolutions to international conflict.
 The signatories included eleven preeminent intellectuals and scientists, including Albert Einstein, who signed it just days before his death on April 18, 1955.
-A few days after the release, philanthropist Eaton offered to sponsor a conference—called for in the manifesto—in Pugwash, Nova Scotia, Eaton's birthplace.
+A few days after the release, philanthropist Eaton offered to sponsor a conference (called for in the manifesto) in Pugwash, Nova Scotia, Eaton's birthplace.
 This conference was to be the first of the Pugwash Conferences on Science and World Affairs, held in July 1957.

-Besides financial support for the Pugwash Conferences, Eaton gave money to support education in Nova Scotia, particularly in Pugwash and to Acadia University.
+Besides financial support for the Pugwash Conferences, Eaton provided funds to support education in Nova Scotia, particularly in Pugwash and to Acadia University.
 He supported the establishment of a game sanctuary in Nova Scotia on the Aspotogan Peninsula (his summer home was in Blandford, Nova Scotia where he had his ashes buried).
 He donated money for the doors of St. Bartholmus Church in Blandford and 12 acres (4.9 hectares) of land in Northfield, Ohio, for the Lee Eaton Elementary School, named in memory of his daughter.
 He was also a financial supporter of McMaster University, the YWCA, the Cleveland Museum of Natural History and Case Western Reserve University.
-At his death in 1979, his Blandford estate was purchased by a group of businessmen from Germany.
+Upon his death in 1979, his Blandford estate was purchased by a group of businessmen from Germany.
 His summer home was destroyed in a fire in 2015.